 Starbucks look at digital, not a as a marketing channel, but as a foundational element of the customer experience.
 That’s why Starbucks has a much different track record with digital than so many other companies in the retail world that have struggled to be more than bricks and mortar.

-This video from Starbuck’s Investor Day frames where digital innovation fits in as drivers of growth.
+This presentation from Starbuck’s Investor Day frames where digital innovation fits in as drivers of growth.
 Gerri Martin-Flickinger, executive vice president, global chief technology officer discusses their ecosystem of digital propositions for the customer from rewards and personalization to ordering and payment and explains why none stand alone, but rather operate as a holistic platform to elevate the customer experience.
 Although the technology under the hood is not revealed, a ton of quantifiable business impact is shared, including a forecasted 200% increase in incremental revenue over a five year period.
-If you need hard numbers to support your digital initiative, this video is for you.Video
+If you need hard numbers to support your digital initiative, this video is for you.Presentation

 The gambling industry has arguably been one of the most comprehensively affected by the digital revolution.
 If an organization such as William Hill hadn't adapted successfully it would have disappeared.